 Piedmont Barbecue Sauce

-This barbecue sauce hails from the Carolinas and is served at the table with smoked pulled pork and pulled chicken.
+Piedmont barbecue sauce was born out of the Carolinas, and is served at the table with smoked pulled pork or pulled chicken.
 This sauce is not like other barbecue sauces as it is quite thin and relies heavily on vinegar and other delicious ingredients.
+So if you're expecting a sweet sauce, this isn't the one.
+Tart with a tad of spice, this sauce marries well with smoked foods, and really ads an extra kick to sandwiches.

 - 1 1/2 cups cider vinegar